wolfgangmm/existdb-node/README.md

-node.js client module for the eXist-db Native XML Database
+node.js Client Module for the eXist-db Native XML Database
 ==========================================================

-This is a client module to access an eXist-db XML database instance from node.js.
+This is a client module to access an eXist-db XML database (http://exist-db.org) instance from node.js.

 API
 ---